adapter-hub/adapters/docs/huggingface_hub.md

 ## Uploading to the Hub

-HuggingFace's Model Hub provides a convenient way for everyone to upload their pre-trained models and share them with the world.
+Hugging Face's Model Hub provides a convenient way for everyone to upload their pre-trained models and share them with the world.
 Of course, this is also possible with adapters now!
 In the following, we'll go through the fastest way of uploading an adapter directly via Python in the `adapters` library.
 For more options and information, e.g. for managing models via the CLI and Git, refer to [HugginFace's documentation](https://huggingface.co/transformers/model_sharing.html).

-1. **Prepare access credentials**: Before being able to push to the HuggingFace Model Hub for the first time, we have to store our access token in the cache.
+1. **Prepare access credentials**: Before being able to push to the Hugging Face Model Hub for the first time, we have to store our access token in the cache.
     This can be done via the `transformers-cli` by running:
     ```
     transformers-cli login